 Utility Provider: Comcast Cable

-Cable television in Thurston County is served by Comcast.
+.
+Comcast serves cable television to residents of Thurston County.

 Proposed Facilities

-Comcast works closely with other utility companies and the county to stay informed on proposed developments so that cable can be part of developers plans.
-Each year, company engineers assess the need for system expansion based on telephone inquiries, permitting data from the county and technological advances in distribution equipment.
+Comcast works closely with other utility companies and the county to stay informed on proposed developments so that cable can be part of developers’ plans.
+Each year, company engineers assess the need for system expansion based on telephone inquiries, permitting data from the county, and technological advances in distribution equipment.

 IV.
 COUNTY-OWNED/OPERATED UTILITIES

-OA brief overview of County-owned and operated utility facilities is included in this chapter.
+OA brief overview of county-owned and operated utility facilities is included in this chapter.

 Solid Waste